pksingh123/Assessment/README.md

 clear the cache
 drush cr

+### Run the command for admin onetime login
+drush uli admin

 ### phpunit Test
 mkdir -p web/sites/simpletest/browser_output && chmod -R 777 web/sites/simpletest
 cp web/core/phpunit.xml.dist web/core/phpunit.xml
-Make the changes in phpunit.xml in the following places.
+Make the reuired changes in phpunit.xml in the following places.
 Set the value of SIMPLETEST_BASE_URL with site URL
-Set the value of SIMPLETEST_DB with database details Set the value of BROWSERTEST_OUTPUT_DIRECTORY with full path of the directory Run the pwd command and get fullpath of the directory Set the value of BROWSERTEST_OUTPUT_BASE_URL switch site URL for output
+Set the value of SIMPLETEST_DB with database details Set the value of BROWSERTEST_OUTPUT_DIRECTORY with full path of the directory Run the pwd command and get the fullpath of the directory Set the value of BROWSERTEST_OUTPUT_BASE_URL switch site URL for output